-Your EZ-Start controller plugs into a 4-prong receptacle in the center of the bed on your T-Maxx.
-When the red button on the controller is pressed, the EZ-Start motor begins to spin the engine, and power from the control unit heats the glow plug.
+Your EZ-Start controller plugs into a 4-prong receptacle mounted on the battery box of your Nitro Rustler.
+When the red button on the controller is pressed, the EZ-Start motor begins to spin the engine and power from the control unit heats the glow plug.
 Assuming all settings and preparations are correct, the engine should start almost immediately.

-Each of the two status indicator LEDs on the handheld control unit, the Motor LED and the Glow Plug LED, should light green while starting.
+Each of the two status indicator LEDs on the hand-held control unit, the Motor LED and the Glow Plug LED, should light green while starting.
 If either LED fails to light while starting, there is a fault indicated with that function.